A comparison of Ashtekar's and Friedrich's formalisms of spatial infinity: Asymptotically Minkowskian spacetimes at spatial infinity

-In the following we assume one is given an asymptote $\mathcal{H}$ as given by Definition \ref{Definition:AMSI}.
-From Lemma \ref{Lemma:TheHyperboloidIsEinstein}, it follows then that
+In the following, we assume one is given an asymptote $\mathcal{H}$ as given by Definition \ref{Definition:AMSI}.
+From Lemma \ref{Lemma:TheHyperboloidIsEinstein}, it follows that the intrinsic Ricci tensor $r_{ij}$ can be written as

-with $\digamma$ constant on $\mathcal{H}$.
-In order to find the conformal transformation between $\bmq$ and $\bar\bmq$ we proceed in two steps: (i) first we show that $q_{ij}$ is conformally related to the $1+2$-dimensional Minkowski spacetime; and (ii) use the fact that the $1+2$-dimensional Minkowski spacetime is conformally related to the 3-dimensional Einstein cylinder.
+where $\digamma$ is constant on $\mathcal{H}$.
+In order to find the conformal transformation between $\bmq$ and $\bar\bmq$, we proceed in two steps: (i) First, we show that the intrinsic metric $q_{ij}$ is conformally related to the $1+2$-dimensional Minkowski spacetime metric $\mathring{q}_{ij}$; and (ii) use the fact that the $1+2$-dimensional Minkowski spacetime is conformally related to the 3-dimensional Einstein cylinder.
 The composition of these two conformal rescalings gives the relation between $\bmq$ and $\bar\bmq$ ---see Figure \ref{Fig:ConformalFactors2}.